SparseLinearAlgebra/cuBool/README.md

 def transitive_closure(a: pycubool.Matrix):
     """
     Evaluates transitive closure for the provided
-    adjacency matrix of the graph
+    adjacency matrix of the graph.

     :param a: Adjacency matrix of the graph
     :return: The transitive closure adjacency matrix